zopyx/pp.server/docker/speedata/README.rst

 It is possible to use the container for storing the temporary files (container will grow over time) or you specify an external spool directory using the `--volume` option when you run the Docker image.
+The exported volume name is `/pp-server/var`.
 The usage of an external spool directory is recommended in order to access the logfile `gunicorn.log` easily in case of error or for debugging purposes.

 The `-p|--port` option is need to expose the REST API endpoint to the Docker host.